Economy of Panama

-The economy of Panama is based mainly on the services sector, which accounts for nearly 80% of its GDP and accounts for most of its foreign income.
-Services include the Panama Canal, banking, commerce, the Colón Free Trade Zone, insurance, container ports, and flagship registry, medical and health and tourism.
-The country's industry includes manufacturing of aircraft spare parts, cement, drinks, adhesives and textiles.
+The economy of Panama is based mainly on the tourism and services sector, which accounts for nearly 80% of its GDP and accounts for most of its foreign income.
+Services include banking, commerce, insurance, container ports, and flagship registry, medical and health and tourism.
+Historically, the Panama Canal (and the nearby Colón Free Trade Zone) was the key source of Panama's income, but its importance has been displaced by the services sector.

+The country's industry includes the manufacturing of aircraft spare parts, cement and ceramics, drinks, adhesives, and textiles.
 Additionally, exports from Panama include bananas, shrimp, sugar, coffee, and clothing.
 Panama's economy is fully dollarized, with the US dollar being legal tender in the country.
 Panama was the first foreign country to adopt the U.S. dollar as its legal currency (1903) after its secession from Colombia (with U.S. help) temporarily deprived it of a local currency.
 Panama is a high income economy with a history of low inflation.